TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>X-XSS-Protection</summary>
-The HTTP `X-XSS-Protection` response header is a feature of Internet Explorer, Chrome, and Safari that stops pages from loading when they detect reflected cross-site scripting (XSS) attacks.
+The HTTP <code>X-XSS-Protection</code> response header is a feature of Internet Explorer, Chrome, and Safari that stops pages from loading when they detect reflected cross-site scripting (XSS) attacks.

 ### Recommendation
 Enable XSS filtering and prevent browsers from rendering pages if an attack is detected.